gwapit/angular2-intro/README.md

 }
 ```

-kitesurf.ts component define router as it
+kitesurf.ts component defines router as it
 ```
 {
   path: '/:location/',